kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+Now in sad autumn
-The fragrant blossoms remain.
+the scent of flowers floating
-Splash!
+Basho lines the moon